Psychology Internship: Core Clinical Training Experiences

 The main goal of the psychology internship program is to prepare interns in the theories and techniques of assessment, intervention, and consultation necessary for an entry-level professional psychology position.
 The predominant approach to training is that of an apprenticeship in which the training faculty models clinical skills, professional attitudes, and ethical standards.

 The program offers two clinical internship training tracks: Adult and Child.
-While all interns focus on either adult or child populations, they rotate through other areas, as they are expected to develop skills in assessment, consultation, and intervention along the developmental continuum.
+While all interns focus on either adult or child populations, they rotate through other areas to develop skills in assessment, consultation, and intervention across the continuum of care (e.g., inpatient to outpatient).

 The Child/Adolescent Psychiatry Service (CAPS) is the home base for the Child interns, who conduct intakes and assessments with children, adolescents, and families on an outpatient basis the entire year.
-They also follow therapy patients through CAPS and can see patients in the Adult Therapy Clinic one half day per week.
+They also follow therapy patients through CAPS.
 In addition, they provide consultation to pediatric inpatients on the pediatric and other medical services.
 They are expected to complete the APS rotation.
-The PHP/DTP, Adult Inpatient, PCBH, Neuropsychology, and Adult Assessment Clinic rotations are optional.
+Child Interns also engage in a half day a week of work in the Adult Therapy Clinic or in PCBH.
+The PHP, Adult Inpatient, Neuropsychology, and Adult Assessment Clinic rotations are optional.

 Adult Assessment Clinic